Kurisutaru/twitter-rss-feed-to-discord/README.md

 By contributing to this project, you agree to license your contributions under the same [MIT License](LICENSE) as the rest of the project.

-We appreciate your efforts and will review your contributions as soon as possible.
+I appreciate your efforts and will review your contributions as soon as possible.
 Thank you for making this project better!